Located on the west coast of Florida, Tampa is famous for its gorgeous beaches, sunny weather and wide range of attractions.

 Address: 10165 N McKinley Dr, Tampa, FL 33612

-Spanning nearly 22,000 feet in length, the Sunshine Skyway Bridge has become an important and iconic landmark as well as a convenient connection route.
+Spanning nearly 22,000 feet in length, the Sunshine Skyway Bridge is an iconic landmark in Florida that connects St. Petersburg with Palmetto over Tampa Bay.

-You can look forward to taking in the contemporary design and architecture of the bridge when you visit as well as admiring the beauty of the emerald green waters below.
+You can look forward to taking in the contemporary design and architecture of the bridge when you visit, as well as admiring the beauty of the emerald green waters below.

 Address: I-275, St. Petersburg, FL 33711